aws/aws-panorama-cli/README.md

 ```
 $ sudo panorama-cli build --container-asset-name people_counter --package-path packages/accountXYZ-people-counter-package-1.0
 ```
-Copy the above json snippet into assets section of package.json at packages/619501627742-people-counter-package-1.0

 Next step would be to edit all the package.json's and define interfaces for all the packages.
 After that, you can edit the graph.json under `graphs` directory to define nodes from the above defined interfaces and add edges between them.